-Background: We investigated the joint development between implicit approach bias and early adolescent alcohol use, and examined
+- Investigating the joint development of approach bias and adolescent alcohol use

 - Volume | Issue number

 - 39 | 12